neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 make-folders -sub 001@TO@003 -ses 010_@TIME@ -dt behav funcimg anat
 ```

 ```
 ├── sub-001/
 │   ├── ses-010_time-160248/
 │   │   ├── behav
 │   │   └── funcimg
-│   └── histology
+│   └── anat
 ├── sub-002/
 │   ├── ses-010_time-160248/
 │   │   ├── behav
 │   │   └── funcimg
-│   └── histology
+│   └── anat
 └── sub-003/
     ├── ses-010_time-160248/
     │   ├── behav
     │   └── funcimg
-    └── histology
+    └── anat
 ```

 ### Datatype Folders

-In [SWC-Blueprint](https://swc-blueprint.neuroinformatics.dev/specification.html), *datatypes* specify where acquired experimental data of currently supported types (`behav`, `ephys`, `funcimg` and `histology`) is stored.
+In [SWC-Blueprint](https://swc-blueprint.neuroinformatics.dev/specification.html), *datatypes* specify where acquired experimental data of currently supported types (`behav`, `ephys`, `funcimg` and `anat`) is stored.
 See the [*datatypes* section of the SWC-Blueprint for more details](https://swc-blueprint.neuroinformatics.dev/specification.html#datatype).

-At present, `histology` is saved to the `sub-` level, as it is assumed `histology` is conducted *ex vivo* and so session will be possible.
+At present, `anat` is saved to the `sub-` level, as it is assumed `anat` is conducted *ex vivo* and so session will be possible.
 Please don't hesitate to get into contact if you have an alternative use case.

 ## Data Transfer